jhychan/parsec-cloud-host/readme.md

    - Quadro P5000
  - Other
    - You will have to manually install GPU drivers

+Parsec configuration file is set to host from port UDP 8000, so make sure you have opened up your cloud provider virtual network for your VM.

 ## Apply the Configuration
 Connect to your machine using RDP (remote desktop).
 Start PowerShell with **administrator** privileges, then copy-and-paste the following commands: